-- Our in-person services are currently limited to pre-screened COVID-19 testing and select pharmacy services.
+- Our in-person services are currently limited to pre-screened COVID-19 testing, select medical appointments, and pharmacy services.

 - Please call us (607-255-5155) to be pre-screened for visits (including visits to the pharmacy).

 See the FAQs below for more details about our current services.

 What services does Cornell Health currently offer?

 - CAPS: Counseling and psychiatry services are available via telehealth video or phone appointment.
 Learn more on our Counseling webpage.

 - Physical Therapy: PT is offering limited services via telehealth.
 See the PT webpage for more information.

 - Pharmacy: Our pharmacy will continue to provide limited prescription services and other essential health supplies.
 Students must call ahead for pharmacy services: 607-255-5155.
 Pharmacy staff are prepping prescriptions and purchases to be ready for pickup to minimize students needing to walk into the building.

 Can I get tested for COVID-19 at Cornell Health?

 Testing may be appropriate for individuals who are concerned about symptoms and/or exposure to someone who has tested positive for COVID-19.

 Cornell Health is able to test students who have been pre-screened by a Cornell Health provider by phone.
 Students can call 607-255-5155 during business hours to consult with a provider and be pre-screened for testing.
 (Staff and faculty should contact their primary care provider.)

 Students who are tested at Cornell Health have swabs/samples taken for testing by a Cornell Health provider.
 Samples are then sent to a lab for testing.
 It usually takes several days to receive test results, during which the patient is expected to be in isolation.
 Cornell Health aims to search for the lab with the quickest turnaround time when sending samples out for testing.